 Note that these rules cannot cover the myriad of situations that will arise during gameplay.
 As such, the word of Moderators and Administrators ingame is final, and not up for debate past a certain point.
 If you take issue with an ingame ruling, you are expected to submit a staff complaint about it, or to contact a Head Administrator about it after the round has concluded.

-- Don't be a dick.
-We're all here to have fun, not fight and argue with assholes.
+- Don't be a dick anywhere relating to the server We're all here to have fun, not fight and argue with assholes.
 Don't ruin the game for everyone else, and use common sense.
 This includes anything from attacking other people, starting arguments over nothing, etcetera.
-Note that this rule applies primarily to OOC, LOOC, AHELP, and DEADSAY.

 - Violence is expected in-game; this is SS13.
-However, avoid bringing up hateful or overly sexual topics in OOC channels.
+However, However, avoid bringing up hateful topics in OOC channels, this includes OOC, LOOC, AOOC, and antag ambitions, as well as all our Discord servers.

-- No advertisement of other SS13 servers on this server.
+- No advertisement of other SS13 servers on this server, the Discord servers, or the forums.
+Invites to other servers fall under this category.
 Please also remain respectful towards other servers when discussing them: outright bashing or trash-talking of other servers is not allowed.

-- No IC in OOC Avoid discussing events of the current round in OOC.
+- No IC in OOC until the round has ended, meaning when the round end report is printed in the chat.
+Prior to this, avoid discussing events of the current round in OOC or on the Discord servers.
 Exceptions might apply for minor, funny events, but use common sense.
-Note that IC in OOC is permitted after the transfer/emergency shuttle has left the station.

-- No OOC in IC You're an employee on a space station: avoid breaking character.
+- No OOC in IC You are a character that is part of a universe and works on a space ship: avoid breaking character.
 This includes smileys and internet slang/textspeak (such as "lol", "kk", etc.) in verbal communication, including radio channels (textspeak is fine if your character is texting, such as through PDA or written notes).
-As necessary, use Local OOC (LOOC) or, if very critical, you can use OOC text in IC by separating it with double parenthesis, like this: ((OOC remark in IC chat)).
+As necessary, use Local OOC (LOOC).

 - No powergaming.
 Roleplay takes precedence over objectives - do not engage in behavior which would be unrealistic for your character in an attempt to win the round.
 For example: building weaponry, such as stungloves, without any IC reason for them.
 (Building something ‘pre-emptively’ is not a valid IC reason.)
 See the glossary for further explanation.